james-harding/proxmox-template-builder/README.md

 # Proxmox-Template-Builder

-A simple bash script to automatically build Virtual Machine (VM) templates in Proxmox Virtual Environment (PVE) with Cloud-Init support.
+Proxmox Template Builder is a script that automatically builds Virtual Machine (VM) templates in a Proxmox Virtual Environment (PVE) with Cloud-Init enabled.
+The templates are built from official cloud images from various Linux distributions, which have only been modified to install and enable the QEMU guest agent.

 ## Available Templates
 - AlmaLinux 8.9 (Midnight Oncilla)